AbhishekYadav-01/SWE_Python/README.md

 git clone https://github.com/AbhishekYadav-01/SWE_Python

 2. Install Dependencies
 Ensure you have installed all the necessary dependencies.
-You can do this by running:

 requests
 pandas